jina-ai/discoart/FEATURES.md

 Beside supporting the original prompts syntax in DD (i.e. `['prompts:weight', ...]`), DiscoArt >=0.8 supports a new prompt schema which
 - allows one to schedule certain prompt on/off on certain steps;
+- allows one to weight certain prompt on certain steps;
 - allows one to schedule certain prompt on/off on certain CLIP models;
 - explicitly defines the weight of each prompt;
 - allows one to define the spellcheck strategy for each prompt;